greg-raven/hdc/_posts/2015-10-26-victorville-to-cover-shortfall-for-bike-path-link.md

 The project will construct a bike path along the north side of Bear Valley Road from Reata Road to Jacaranda Avenue, according to a city staff report.

-“This bicycle path will be an important link to a network of bikeways in Victorville, Apple Valley and Hesperia,” the report said.
-“It will connect to both the Mojave Riverwalk Project and also to Hesperia's Bear Valley Road By-Pass Phase II Bikeway Project at Jacaranda Avenue.”
+"This bicycle path will be an important link to a network of bikeways in Victorville, Apple Valley and Hesperia," the report said.
+"It will connect to both the Mojave Riverwalk Project and also to Hesperia's Bear Valley Road By-Pass Phase II Bikeway Project at Jacaranda Avenue."

-In “another Apple Valley project that will follow later,” a bike path separated from motor vehicles will be constructed on the to-be-widened Bear Valley Road bridge over the Mojave River, according to the report.
+In "another Apple Valley project that will follow later," a bike path separated from motor vehicles will be constructed on the to-be-widened Bear Valley Road bridge over the Mojave River, according to the report.

 The estimated total cost for Bear Valley Road Bike Path Project is $796,000, including $719,000 for construction and $77,000 for design and utility.
 Apple Valley will contribute $135,092 and a San Bernardino Associated Governments grant will fund $386,370.

 Last Tuesday, the Victorville Council agreed to cover the remaining projected shortfall, using money from the city's Local Transportation Fund.

-\[…\]
+\[...\]

 Victorville officials plan to add 46.1 miles of bikeways over the next five years within the city.
 In May, the Council OK'd a lease agreement with Victorville Valley College for the first phase of the $4.7 million Mojave Riverwalk Project.